Frequently Answered Questions

 Q: How do I know if our team is home or away?

-A: We’re old school at Little Bear and the home team is always listed first (or to the left on the schedule) and always wears white unless the away team only has one set of jerseys.
+A: We’re old school and the home team is always listed first (or to the left on the schedule) and always wears white unless the away team only has one set of jerseys.

 Q: How do I know if our games will be scored by the period?